mariya12290/Robotics_Intern/README.md

 Finally, light control module prototype was implemented whch was used as a template in real implementation.
 It was implemented in the last day of work.
 So not properly optimized(like removal of unwanted for loops).

-Code for straight move planner for the robot is not added in the repo.
+Code for straight move planner for the robot is not added in the repo(Because of company policy)

-Aurcomaker detection code is not added, yet to add.
+Aurcomarker detection code, where aurcomarkers are used as artificial landmarks for localization purpose.

+I also contributed in integration of 2D Google SLAM Cartographer into autonomous mobile robot and extension of ROS-Vrep Simulation framework.